majdiJ/majdij.com/resource/articles/developing-my-portfolio-website/index.md

 ## Accessibility and good practices

 I believe accessibility is not an afterthought.
 I use semantic markup, clear headings and alt descriptions for images.
 Keyboard navigation where appropriate make the site usable for people who rely on assistive tech.
 These are practical ways to make sure my work reaches the widest audience.

+## Static Site Generator (SSG)
+Whilst building the site, I wanted an efficient way to manage content and deploy updates.
+To do this, I created a custom static site generator (SSG) using Python.
+This tool automates the process of converting markdown files into HTML pages, applying consistent templates and styles.
+It saves time and effort when adding new articles or updating existing ones, ensuring that the site remains easy to maintain as it grows.

+I could have used a CMS or an existing SSG like Jekyll or Hugo, but building my own gave me more control and a deeper understanding of how static sites work under the hood.
+Whilst making a dynamic site with maybe a CMS and database would have been interesting, sometimes simpler is better, especially for a portfolio site where performance and reliability are key.

+*(New edited section Sunday, 14th December 2025)*

 ## What I’m exploring next